felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/book-suplex.jpg" position="center" caption="Suplex that book, even if it's a hardcover!" >}}

 Some people might cringe when seeing this.
+Are you one of those? :wink:

-But those who know, know.
+Yet, those who know, know.
 Yet, you might be asking: What difference does it make to hold a book bent over backwards?

 Personally, the book suplex taught me an important
-lesson: Books are punching bags.
+lesson: **Books are punching bags**.
 If they are damaged after you are done with them, chances are it's because you showed them who's boss.

 A book is just a bunch of pages with ink on them.
 It is a book's content that is valuable, i.e. what sticks in your brain after  you are done with it.
 The extraction process might leave marks, but  that is secondary.
 Books are a mere tactile visual support.
 A suplexed book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.

+(flashback)

 About 10 years ago, I was a relatively money-poor grad student.
 I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
 Thus, I